ImaginaryLogs/LSCS-RnD-Backend-Homework/README.md

 3) Install the node modules via `npm i`.

-4) Go to the terminal and run the following command `npm run start` in the root directory.
+4) Go to the terminal and run the following command `npm run dev` in the root directory.

 5) Check the console if the database is connected.